GaalexxC/LaraPM/README.md

 A user database table is necessary obviously, thios is not included, the migrations and seeds will be for the messenger app specific and will not effect your current apps database structure ( Hopefully :) )
 So basically this will be yours and part of your app natively to alter any which way you want

+Default Structure (overall)
+* app
+* bootstrsp
+* config
+* database
+* public
+* resources
+* routes
+* stroage
+* tests
+* vendor

+What will be needed for messenger app

+* app
+   * Console
+   * Events
+   * Exceptions
+   * Helpers
+   * Http
+   * Listeners
+   * Models
+   * ....

+   I think you get the idea, pretty basic structure.
+Dont worry if you dont have the folders necessary they will be created by the application install

 ## Features Short List

 User end